All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 GLP-1 results after 2 weeks across all major medications.
 Compares semaglutide, tirzepatide, and liraglutide at the 2-week mark with realistic weight, appetite, and side effect data.

-GLP-1 results after 2 weeks follow a consistent pattern regardless of which specific medication you are taking: your body is adjusting, side effects are settling, and the real results have not started yet.
-Whether you are on semaglutide, tirzepatide, or liraglutide, the 2-week mark is still firmly within the introductory phase.
+GLP-1 results after 2 weeks follow a consistent pattern regardless of which specific medication you're taking: your body is adjusting, side effects are settling, and the real results haven't started yet.
+If you're on semaglutide, tirzepatide, or liraglutide, the 2-week mark is still firmly within the introductory phase.
 This guide compares where you should be across all GLP-1 options and what the next few weeks hold.

 2-Week Comparison Across GLP-1 Medications